bdi-research/bdi_records/20221104/program.md

 9:10-10:10 Keynote talk
   1. Query Optimization and Processing: Trends and Directions, [C Mohan](https://en.wikipedia.org/wiki/C._Mohan) (Distinguished Visiting Professor at Tsinghua University in China, Visiting Researcher at Google)
+  Abstract: Query optimization and processing (QOP) have been a dominant component of relational database management systems ever since such systems emerged in the research and commercial space more than four decades ago.
+Technologies related to QOP have received widespread attention and have evolved significantly since the days of IBM Research’s System R, the project which gave birth to the concept of cost-based query optimization.
+Having worked on various database management topics at the birthplace of the relational model and the SQL language, until my retirement 2 years ago as an IBM Fellow at IBM Research in Silicon Valley, I have observed at close quarters a great deal of work in QOP.
+In this talk, I will give a broad overview of QOP’s evolution.
+I will discuss not only research trends but also trends in the commercial world.
+Work done in various organizations across the world will be covered.

 10:10-10:30 break